Assam: Lessons on Nehru, Ayodhya dispute, 2002 riots dropped from Class 12 syllabus, says report

 The sections that were dropped were uploaded on the state education council’s website.
 The portions were selected after consultation with teachers and subject experts in Assam, according to an unidentified official.

-Lessons related to the Congress party and its history along with the Kashmir conflict, wars with Pakistan and China, the period of Emergency, and the rise of the Janata Dal and the Bharatiya Janata Party are among the other topics omitted.
+Lessons related to the Congress party and its history along with the Kashmir conflict, wars with Pakistan and China, the period of Emergency, and the rise of the Janata Dal and the Bharatiya Janata Party are among the other topics that remain in the curriculum.

 The Class 12 history syllabus also no longer has lessons on “Kinship, Caste and Class”.
-A chapter, titled “Memories of Childhood” was also dropped, which included parts of autobiographical writings of two women, Native American writer Zitkala-sa and Tamil Dalit teacher Bama were studied.
+A chapter, titled “Memories of Childhood” was also dropped, in which parts of autobiographical writings of two women, Native American writer Zitkala-sa and Tamil Dalit teacher Bama were studied.

 The state education council Secretary Manoranjan Kakati said that the students had lost a lot of academic time due to the outbreak of Covid-19.
 “After the CBSE decided to reduce the volume of the course for class XI and XII, the AHSEC was seriously deliberating upon the issue,” she told the newspaper.
 “The main objective is to reduce the exam stress of the students of the session 2020-21, due to this pandemic situation and to prevent learning gaps.”